GoloMarcos/MVAEs-FakeNews/README.md

-# MVAEs-FakeNews
-Repository with codes, results and DEMO from MVAEs-FakeNews.
+# Repository with the codes and complete results of the article submitted to the Decision Support Systems journal.